 Most Famous Women Indian Freedom Fighters

-The role of women Indian Freedom Fighters in the fight for independence was significant and cannot be ignored.
+The role of women freedom fighters of India in the fight for independence was significant and cannot be ignored.
 Many brave women Indian Freedom Fighters stood up against the British government and their rule.
 They lead protests, organise processions, and give speeches.
 Their unwavering courage and deep sense of patriotism were truly inspiring.

-Below we have shared a list of the most famous women Indian Freedom Fighters in the country.
+Below we have shared a list of the most famous women freedom fighters of India:

 - Rani Lakshmi Bai of Jhansi